Factors for Admissions

 The BYU MBA program is high quality with low tuition.
 Because of this and other reasons, admissions into the program is highly competitive.
 Here are four factors the admissions office considers when determining admissions:

-- GPA: 3.5 is the average for admitted students
+- 3.5 is the average for admitted students

-The application opens September 1 for the next upcoming fall intake.
+BYU MBA applications open on October 1 for the next fall intake.
 Once an application is complete, you will hear a decision within three weeks knowing if your application was deemed competitive on paper and qualifies you for an interview.
 After the interview, a letter of admissions or rejection will be issued within two weeks.

 Any questions can be directed to firstname.lastname@example.org.